CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 +  }
 }
 ```

-Note that we can use `async/await` - it's enabled by default in Ember's Babel config.

 Now update the `ChildComponent` to inject the `Posts` service to get the data from there instead of using Axios directly: